Haruray/mlec-spanemo-demux/README.md

   <img src="https://github.com/hasanhuz/SpanEmo/blob/master/SpanEmo_arch.PNG?raw=true" alt="Photo" border="5" width=40%/>
 </p>

 # Dependencies

 We used Python=3.6, torch=1.2.0.
 Other packages can be installed via:

 ```angular2html
 pip install -r requirements.txt
 ```

 The model was trained on an Nvidia GeForce GTX1080 with 11GB memory, Ubuntu 18.10.

-***
+---

+# command

+py src/train_script.py --train-path "C:\DATA\ta\code\Demux-Memo-Simplified\data\2018-E-c-En-train.txt" --dev-path "C:\DATA\ta\code\Demux-Memo-Simplified\data\2018-E-c-En-dev.txt"

 # Usage

 You first need to download the dataset [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for the language of your choice (i.e., English, Arabic or Spanish) and then place them in the data directory `data/`.

 Next, run the main script to do the followings:

- * data loading and preprocessing
+- data loading and preprocessing
- * model creation and training
+- model creation and training

 ### Training

 ```
 python scripts/train.py --train-path {} --dev-path {}